 Whether he’s categorised as synthwave or synthpop, Glaswegian singer / songwriter Michael Oakley is one of the best new talents of have emerged within electronic pop in 2017.

 Oakley’s EP ‘California’ is one of the strongest debut releases of the year, featuring a sextet of “Melancholic postcards from my heart wrapped up in synthesisers and drum machines”.

-MICHAEL OAKLEY kindly chatted to The Electricity Club about his new life in Canada, growing up in Scotland and how the emergence of Synthwave as an entity of its own has allowed Oakley to find an outlet for his love of music…
+Michael Oakley kindly chatted about his new life in Canada, growing up in Scotland where he was a pupil at Williamwood High School in East Renfrewshire and how the emergence of synthwave as an entity of its own has allowed Oakley to find an outlet for his love of music…

 So, how are you settling in Canada?